 The Provost/Executive Vice President for Academic Affairs, the school deans, and the chair of either the Curriculum Committee or the Committee on Graduate Programs will review all new programs, including those associated courses and credit hours assigned, before submission to and approval by the Faculty Senate.
 New courses or changes to existing courses may not be instituted without prior departmental approval and the approval of the appropriate school dean.

 Students enrolled at the University are classified as follows:

-Students who have the permission of the appropriate dean and the instructor to attend the sessions of a particular course on a non-credit basis.
+Auditors - Students who have the permission of the Dean of the school that the course is offered in and the instructor to attend the course on a non-credit basis.

 A student’s class standing is determined by the number of credits earned by the end of the academic year: